 Unidentified flying objects are a favorite among those interested in mysteries, and WWII was host to many weird aerial sightings.

 Strange objects were encountered in the skies by pilots during the conflict.
 These came in different sizes, shapes and colors, and even behaved differently, but were collectively known as “foo fighters.”
 To begin with, military officials believed these sightings to be the result of combat fatigue, tiredness or atmospheric phenomena, but after reports kept coming in an official investigation was launched to try and figure out what they were.

 There were fears these objects were a secret enemy technology, but their seemingly friendly nature made this explanation unlikely.
 Investigations were unable to find any answers, and the mystery of the foo fighters remains unsolved.

 We’re not saying it’s aliens, but…

-A few similar globes were built around the same time, while more have come up for sale over the decades, but none have been confirmed to be Hitler’s personal one.
+A few similar globes were built around the same time, while more have come up for sale over the decades, but none are confirmed to be Hitler’s personal one.
 It may have been destroyed in the chaos of WWII’s final days or looted by a soldier who has kept it hidden ever since.

 List of names at Auschwitz

-The allusive Nazi gold train
+The Nazi gold train

-No evidence has been found to suggest the train ever existed, but a few years ago the hunt was reignited by two Polish men who claimed to have received a deathbed confession for the train’s whereabouts.
-Once again, no Nazi gold train was found.
+The story has essentially become an urban legend, but has been taken seriously by many.
+The Polish military hunted for the train after the war, but the search was unsuccessful.
+No evidence has been found to suggest it ever existed, but a few years ago the hunt was reignited by two Polish men who claimed to have received a deathbed confession of its whereabouts.